IndiaAparicio/freedomGame/documentations/documentation.md

 # Dezember

+## Mid-term presentation

+In November I developed the concept further and narrowed it down a lot.
+While at the beginning of the semester the plan was to create a scrollitelling website about philosophy and religion, the plan became more concrete in November.
+I also prepared [presentation](./presentations/mid-term-presentation.pdf) for the mid-term presentation.

+## Konrektisierung und Visualisierung

 Im Dezember habe ich begonnen die Szene für das Spiel zu skizieren und zu planen.
 Ich habe mir verschiedene Interaktionen ausgedacht und diese in die Szene integriert.
 Ich habe folgende List erstellt, die die Interaktionen – und ihre Auswikung – visualisiert: